Thoughts on the Inadequacy of Words

-In The Hitchhiker’s Guide to the Galaxy, Douglas Adams’ brilliantly humorous sci-fi novel, there is a hilarious sequence in which, right after the earth has been demolished by a hostile alien force, the sole survivor of the planet finds himself stranded on an alien spacecraft.
+In The Hitchhiker’s Guide to the Galaxy, Douglas Adams’ brilliantly humorous sci-fi novel, there is a hilarious sequence in which, right after the Earth has been demolished by a hostile alien force, the planet’s sole survivor finds himself stranded inside an alien spacecraft.
 He is in the company of an extra-terrestrial who happens to be a field researcher for The Hitchhiker’s Guide to the Galaxy – an electronic guidebook of sorts for adventurous explorers of the universe.
-Deeply traumatized by the utter destruction of his home planet, Arthur Dent, the sole survivor, looks up what the guidebook has to say about the earth.
-He is outraged by what he reads on its electronic screen:
+Deeply traumatized by the utter destruction of his home planet, Arthur Dent, the sole survivor, looks up what the guidebook has to say about the Earth.
+He is outraged by what he reads on the electronic screen:

 “What?
 Harmless ?
 Is that all it’s got to say?
 Harmless!
 One word!”